zuvola/geohash_plus/README.md

 ### encode

 Factory method to create a GeoHash object from latitude and longitude.
-Set the number of characters in the GeoHash with `precision` and the number of bytes per character with `bits`.
+Set the number of characters in the Geohash with `precision` and the number of bytes per character with `bits`.
 You can change the string to use with `alphabet`.

 ```dart